cfryerdev/workshope-mfe-react/README.md

   - remotes/view-movie
 ```

-13) Lets create package.json in our root directory, this will have the scripts we need for local development and building...
+13) Lets update package.json in our root directory, this will have the scripts we need for local development and building...

 ```
 {